26 Martyrs of Japan: Martyrdom

-In the aftermath of the San Felipe incident of 1596, twenty-six Catholics – five Spaniards, one Portuguese from India (all of whom were Franciscan missionaries), three Japanese Jesuits, and seventeen Japanese members of the Third Order of St. Francis, including three young boys who served as altar boys for the missionary priests – were arrested, on the orders of Hideyoshi, in January 1597.
-Prior to their executions by crucifixion, they were tortured, physically mutilated, and paraded through villages across Japan.
+In the aftermath of the San Felipe incident of 1596, twenty-six Catholics – four Spaniards, one Mexican, and one Portuguese from India (all of whom were Franciscan missionaries), three Japanese Jesuits, and seventeen Japanese members of the Third Order of St. Francis, including three young boys who served as altar boys for the missionary priests – were arrested, on the orders of Hideyoshi, in January 1597 in modern day Kyoto.
+Prior to their executions by crucifixion, they were tied together with rope, paraded through towns behind carts, following a sign that declared their sentencing and proclaimed the men were criminals for the crime of "defying the regent's prohibition against preaching the Christian faith".
+Along this parade, they were tortured with their left ears cut off, and subject to verbal and physical abuse from crowds, who would stone them and stuff weeds in their mouths.
 On 5 February 1597, they were crucified, impaled with lances, and martyred on a hill that overlooks Nagasaki city.

 After the persecution of 1597, there were about seventy sporadic instances of martyrdom until 1614.
 Fifty-five Catholics were martyred in Nagasaki on 10 September 1622, in what became known as the Great Genna Martyrdom.
 At this time Catholicism was officially outlawed.
 The Church remained without clergy and theological teaching disintegrated until the arrival of Western missionaries in the 19th century.